trawick/edurepo/STATUS.md

 * Read "Effective JavaScript", finish Django tutorial, finish Angular tutorial, read tastypie docs :)
 * Testcases for Angular app
 * Improve interface for submitting resources for a LO
-* need ASL in source files
+* might need ASL in source files
 * caching of API calls somewhere
 * individual items have ids for reuse with multiple objectives?
 I dunno...  seems to imply performance hit, when instead the materials could be reused by some definitional mechanism
 * no automated test cases for test clients or AngularJS app